The skinny on potatoes

 There are five basic types: yellow-fleshed, red-skinned, white, blue and Russet.
 They are categorized by color and by starch: less starch yields a firmer potato.
-The following chart outlines the differences between each variety.

 These dense, creamy potatoes, typified by the Yukon Gold variety, are moderately starchy, and so make excellent mashed potatoes and au gratins.
 They are flavorful, slightly sweet and perfect for steaming, boiling, stir-frying and pan-frying (as in hashed browns or hash).

 Often called “new potatoes,” these spuds have a vibrant red skin — and some, a mottled red skin.
 They have a mild, earthy taste and are the least starchy of any variety, so they’re best roasted with olive oil and herbs.
 Because they hold up well, they’re also great in potato salads.